-(D) SSGT Advisory Agreements:
+SSGT Advisory Agreements

-The SSGT Advisor provides acquisition and advisory services to SSGT pursuant to an advisory agreement in connection with the private placement offering (the "SSGT Private Offering Advisory Agreement").
-The SSGT Advisor will enter into a substantially similar advisory agreement in connection with the public offering (the "SSGT Public Offering Advisory Agreement" and, together with the Private Offering Advisory Agreement, the "SSGT Advisory Agreements").
-SSGT will be required to reimburse the SSGT Advisor for organization and offering costs from the SSGT public Offering advisory Agreement, the "SSGT Public Offering Advisory Agreement, the SSGT Advisor for organization and offering costs from the SSGT Public Offering Advisory Agreement, the SSGT Advisory Agreements; provided, however, pursuant to the SSGT Public Offering Advisory Agreement, the SSGT Advisor will be required to reimburse SSGT within 60 days after the end of the month in which the SSGT public offering terminates to the extent SSGT paid or reimbursed organization and offering costs (excluding sales commissions and dealer manager fees) in excess of 3.5% of the gross offering proceeds from the SSGT primary offering.
+The SSGT Advisor provided acquisition and advisory services to SSGT pursuant to an advisory agreement in connection with the private placement offering (the "SSGT Private Offering Advisory Agreement").
+The SSGT Advisor entered into a substantially similar advisory agreement in connection with the public offering (the "SSGT Public Offering Advisory Agreement" and, together with the Private Offering Advisory Agreement, the "SSGT Advisory Agreements").
+SSGT will be required to reimburse the SSGT Advisor for organization and offering costs from the SSGT private offering and the SSGT public Offering Advisory Agreement, the "SSGT Advisory Agreements; provided, however, pursuant to the SSGT Public Offering Advisory Agreement, the SSGT Advisor will be required to reimburse SSGT within 60 days after the end of the month in which the SSGT public offering terminates to the extent SSGT paid or reimbursed organization and offering costs (excluding sales commissions and dealer manager fees) in excess of 3.5% of the gross offering proceeds from the SSGT primary offering.

 The SSGT Public Offering Advisory Agreement will also require the SSGT Advisor to reimburse SSGT to the extent that offering expenses, including sales commissions, dealer manager fees and organization and offering expenses, are in excess of 15% of gross proceeds from the SSGT public offering.
 The SSGT Advisor will receive acquisition fees equal to 1% and 1.75% (subject to the Acquisition Fee Tail Agreement), respectively, of the contract purchase price of each property SSGT acquires plus reimbursement of any acquisition expenses the SSGT Advisor incurs pursuant to the SSGT Private Offering Advisory Agreement and the SSGT Public Offering Advisory Agreement.
-The SSGT Advisor will also receive a monthly asset management fee equal to 0.04167%, which is one-twelfth of 0.5%, of SSGT's aggregate asset value, as defined.
+The SSGT Advisor will also receive a monthly asset management fee equal to 0.04167%, which is one-twelfth of 0.5%, of SSGT's average invested assets, as defined.
 SSGT may also pay the SSGT Advisor a financing fee of up to 0.5% of the borrowed amount of a loan for arranging for financing in connection with the acquisition, development or repositioning of SSGT's properties.

 Under the Public Offering Advisory Agreement, the SSGT Advisor will receive disposition fees in an amount equal to the lesser of (i) one-half of the competitive real estate commission or (ii) 1% of the contract sale price for each property SSGT sells, as long as the SSGT Advisor provides substantial assistance in connection with the sale.
 As provided under the SSGT Public Offering Advisory Agreement, the total real estate commissions paid (including the disposition fee paid to the SSGT Advisor) may not exceed the lesser of a competitive real estate commission or an amount equal to 6% of the contract sale price of the property.
 SSGT will also pay the SSGT Advisor or its affiliate a market-based development fee some or all of which may be reallowed to a third party developer.
 The development fee will be paid in connection with properties that SSGT anticipates developing or expanding within 12 months of the acquisition of such properties.
-A development fee to a third party developer may take the form of an up-front fee and participation in a back-end performance fee.
-The SSGT Advisor may also be potentially entitled to various subordinated distributions under SSGT's operating partnership agreement, (3) liquidates its portfolio, or (4) merges with another entity or enters into an Extraordinary Transaction, as defined in the SSGT operating partnership agreement.
+A development fee to a third party developer may take the form of an upfront fee and participation in a back-end performance fee.
+The SSGT Advisor may also be potentially entitled to various subordinated distributions under SSGT's operating partnership agreement if SSGT (1) lists its shares of common stock on a national exchange, (2) terminates the SSGT Public Offering Advisory Agreement, (3) liquidates its portfolio, or (4) merges with another entity or enters into an Extraordinary Transaction, as defined in the SSGT operating partnership agreement.